Skip to main content

 hasInstance

-• hasInstance(anyValue: unknown): anyValue is AsyncIterable<unknown, any, any>
+• hasInstance(anyValue): anyValue is AsyncIterable<unknown, any, any>

 • Returns true if anyValue is a valid AsyncIterable